-Powerful athletes race head-to-head on a beautiful 9-lane course in narrow high-speed canoes and kayaks.
-Olympic Flatwater Sprint Racing combines grace, power, fitness, exact paddling mechanics, and amazing mental strength in three distances – 200m, 500m, 1000m.
+Powerful athletes race head-to-head on a beautiful 9-lane course in narrow, high-speed canoes and kayaks.
+Olympic Flatwater Sprint Racing combines grace, power, fitness, exact paddling mechanics, and tremendous mental strength in three distances – 200m, 500m, and 1000m.
 First introduced in the 1924 Paris Olympic Games, Canoe/Kayak Sprint became a full medal sport in the 1936 Berlin Olympics.
-Together with Slalom, Canoe/Kayak represents the 4th largest Olympic sport with 16 events: 12 in Sprint, and 4 in Slalom.
+With Slalom, Canoe/Kayak represents the 4th largest Olympic sport with 16 events: 10 in Sprint and 6 in Slalom.

-The USA-ACA has won 7 Gold, 4 Silver, and 6 Bronze Olympic Medals in Sprint.
+The USA has won 7 Gold, 4 Silver, and 6 Bronze Olympic Medals in Sprint.